STRIP CLADDING PROCESSES

-Cladding is a fundamental process in the Fabrication industry and is applied across the whole spectrum of applications – from the nuclear, oil and gas industries to petrochemicals and steelmaking.
-Cladding is required on the process side of high pressure Critical Process Plant Equipment (CPE) to provide corrosion resistance against highly severe corrosive service fluid or to increase wear resistance of a component being subjected to heavy wear and tear applications e.g. continuous casting rollers in Steel mills.
-While CMn substrates, low alloy steels and other materials provide strength and other physical properties, cladding provides the desired corrosion and wear resistance.
-The result is extraordinary flexibility and cost savings.
-There are many ways to apply this corrosion resistant layer – either by using roll-bonded or explosive bonded clad plates or by applying our more flexible weld cladding on a CMn or low alloy steel base material.
+Cladding is a fundamental process in the pressure vessel industry and is applied across whole spectrum of applications, from Nuclear, Oil and Gas industries to Chemical Processing equipment and steelmaking.
+Cladding is required on the process side of high pressure critical process plant equipment to provide corrosion resistance against highly severe corrosive service fluid or to increase wear resistance of a component being subjected to heavy wear and tear applications e.g. continuous casting rollers in steel mills.